Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Experiments

-Figure~\ref{fig:2d_all}a shows that DCNN trained with MSE becomes unstable at longer rollouts, consistent with prior works.
-DCNN + MMD improves stability up to $t=100$ but becomes unstable after that, diverging in high-wavenumber energy (Figure~\ref{fig:2d_all}b) due to failure to capture finer details~\citep{maulik2019subgrid}.
+\linkref[\del{Figure}\ins{Fig.}]{\ref{fig:2d_all}}a shows that DCNN trained with MSE becomes unstable at longer rollouts, consistent with prior works.
+DCNN + MMD improves stability up to $t=100$ but becomes unstable after that, diverging in high-wavenumber energy (\linkref[\del{Figure}\ins{Fig.}]{\ref{fig:2d_all}}b) due to failure to capture finer details~\citep{maulik2019subgrid}.
 NODE and MP-NODE remain stable but fail to preserve small-scale structures.
-In contrast, DCNN + BSP maintains stability and resolves both large- and small-scale features across the trajectory, preserving the energy spectrum throughout (Figure~\ref{fig:2d_all}b).
-Unlike MMD, the BSP loss does not minimize error in physical-space, leading to no significant improvement in correlation metrics here(Figure~\ref{fig:2d_all}c).
-However, for stochastic systems like turbulence, invariant metrics are more meaningful.
-Appendix~\ref{2D_turb_data}, Figure~\ref{fig:invariant_KF} compares distributions of velocity, vorticity, turbulence kinetic energy, and dissipation rate, showing BSP better preserves physical invariants than baselines.
+In contrast, DCNN + BSP maintains stability and resolves both large- and small-scale features across the trajectory, preserving the energy spectrum throughout (\linkref[\del{Figure}\ins{Fig.}]{\ref{fig:2d_all}}b).
+Unlike MMD, the BSP loss does not minimize error in physical space, leading to no significant improvement in correlation metrics here(\linkref[\del{Figure}\ins{Fig.}]{\ref{fig:2d_all}}c).
+However, for stochastic systems like turbulence, invariant metrics are more meaningful. \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:invariant_KF}} presents a detailed comparison of how well different models reproduce key physical invariants of the underlying dynamics by plotting the probability density functions (PDFs) of four important quantities: pixel-wise $u(x)$ velocity, vorticity, turbulence kinetic energy (TKE), and dissipation rate.
+These metrics are crucial because they characterize both large-scale flow structures and small-scale turbulent behaviors, providing a comprehensive assessment of the physical fidelity of the models.
+The models evaluated include the same baselines as mentioned in \linkref[\del{section}\ins{Section}]{\ref{2D Turb Section}}.
+The results show that across all four quantities, the model trained with BSP loss (shown by a dashed blue line) produces distributions that align most closely with the ground truth data (solid black line).
+This indicates that the BSP loss not only improves spectral accuracy but also enables the model to better capture the complex statistical properties of the underlying dynamical system, outperforming both baseline loss functions and other models like NODE and MPNODE in preserving invariant physical characteristics.